kwv/yalexs2mqtt/README.md

 # yalexs2mqtt
 BLE to MQTT Bridge for Yale (/August) locks.

 Inspired by [aeozyalcin/August2MQTT](https://github.com/aeozyalcin/August2MQTT), this project uses [yalexs-ble](https://github.com/bdraco/yalexs-ble) to bridge messages to MQTT.
+Multi-architecutre  (`linux/arm64` or `linux/amd64`) are available on [dockerhub](https://hub.docker.com/repository/docker/kwv4/yalexs2mqtt/general).

+Tested on a Raspberry Pi Zero 2 W and August Smart Lock Pro (Gen 3) ASL-03.

 ## Things to know:
 - The bridge will listen for MQTT topic `yalexs/{SERIAL}/set` to wait for `LOCK`, `UNLOCK`, `UPDATE` commands.